Internet censorship in Singapore: Copyright law

 On 8 July 2014, Singapore passed amendments to its existing copyright law.
 The amendments allow copyright holders to apply for court injunctions, making it compulsory for internet service providers block access to websites that "flagrantly-infringe" intellectual property.
-The new law took effect in December 2014 and in September 2016, at the request of the Motion Picture Association of America(MPAA), Solarmovie.ph became the first website to be blocked under the amended act.
+The new law took effect in December 2014 and in September 2016, at the request of the Motion Picture Association of America (MPAA), Solarmovie.ph became the first website to be blocked under the amended act.
 In May 2018, 53 torrent and streaming websites including The Pirate Bay, KickassTorrents and Solarmovie.sc were blocked following an application by the MPAA, after 4 years of discussions.

-Remote Gambling Act
+In September 2022, the Asia Video Industry Association's Coalition Against Piracy (CAP) announced that it had obtained a court order on behalf of its members (including BBC Studios, Discovery Communications, La Liga, the Premier League, and TVB International), requiring 99 online domains to be blocked.

+In March 2024, it was reported that the Premier League had successfully obtained a court order requiring internet service providers in Singapore to block access to 25 websites that illegally stream football matches.

+Online gambling

 On 7 October 2014, the government passed the "Remote Gambling Act".
 Under the new law it is an offence, punishable by jail terms and fines, for people to place bets on overseas gambling websites from Singapore.
 Advertisements for gambling websites are also outlawed.
 The law took effect on 1 February 2015 when several hundred remote gambling websites were blocked.

+On 1 August 2022, the Remote Gambling Act 2014 was repealed and the Gambling Control Act 2022 was enacted, which addressed both in-person and remote gambling within a single consolidated statute.